Paragon Corpoation PostGIS Spatial Database Engine OSGeo.org The Open Source Geospatial Foundation UMN Mapserver Boston Geographic Information Systems

 We will not go into too much detail here since the install wizard (at least the windows one) is pretty good.
 Below are the basic steps.

-1. Download the install for your specific platform from the PostgreSQL Binary Download ( http://www.postgresql.org/download/ ) .
-As of this writing the latest version is PostgreSQL 8.4.0 and we will be assuming PostGIS 1.4.
-The below options follow the basic sequence of the postgresql windows installer.
+1. Download the install for your specific platform from the PostgreSQL Binary Download ( https://www.postgresql.org/download/ ) .
+As of this writing the latest version is PostgreSQL 15 and we will be assuming PostGIS 3.3+.
+The minimum support for PostgreSQL for PostGIS 3.3 is PostgreSQL 11, PostgreSQL for PostGIS 3.1 is PostgreSQL 9.5, and PostGIS 3.2 is 9.6 (for windows we build installers for 9.6-14 for the 3.2 series)

 2. Launch exe to install PostgreSQL